Jarrku/across-nextjs-demo/README.md

 # nextjs application

+Create FE Assets first:
+`cd src/main/frontend` && `yarn` && `yarn build`, this will create prerendered react html pages and optimized assets, and copy them over to the correct `static` folders. (html to `th`, assets to `static`).

+Every html page basically contains all the correct links/assets and is optimized individually.

 ## Starting the website on your local machine
 Just start `nextjsApplication` with the *dev* profile and keep it running.
 This will startup the website using a local database on port **8080**.

 Browsing to http://localhost:8080 should give you the homepage.

 > NOTE: you can force the dev profile by specifying system property *-Dspring.profiles.active=dev*

 ## Administration UI
 The administration UI is available on http://localhost:8080/admin.